siyelo/blog/source/_posts/2010-03-24-tired-of-textmates-slow-find-in-project-nix-to-the-rescue.markdown

 comments: true
 categories: Bash
 author: Glenn Roberts
+avatar: /images/avatars/glenn.jpg
+image: /images/artwork/graffiti.jpg
+headline: We all know that Textmate's "Find in Project" feature runs like a dog.
 ---

-We all know that Textmate's "Find in Project" feature runs like a dog.

 If you're generally only really wanting to search .rb files, here's a script which I call 'findrb'